Subscribe

 Increased phishing attacks during tax declaration periods

-During tax holidays, phishing attempts increase significantly, posing significant challenges for individuals and businesses.
-As cybercriminals exploit these times to target vulnerable users, it is important to stay up-to-date and informed about the latest trends and methods they are using.
+During declaration periods, the number of phishing attempts increases significantly, posing major challenges to individuals and businesses.
+Since cybercriminals are taking advantage of these times to target vulnerable users, it is important to stay updated and informed about the latest trends and the methods they are using.

 Fake authority domains and international examples

-Since February, researchers at Checkpoint Research (CPR) has tracked down a dozen registered domains related to the UK’s tax authority (HMRC) and a full 46 percent of these are classified as malicious or suspicious.
-Cybercriminals are using fake URLs that mimic legitimate domain names used by government agencies.
-Similar phishing campaigns have also been detected in the US, where criminals are posing as the US Internal Revenue Service (IRS) to steal users’ information.
+Since February, researchers at Checkpoint Research (CPR) has tracked down a dozen registered domains related to the British tax authority (HMRC) and a full 46 percent of them are classified as malicious or suspicious.
+Cybercriminals are using fake URL:s that mimic legitimate domain names used by government agencies.
+Similar phishing campaigns have also been detected in the United States, where criminals impersonate the U.S. Internal Revenue Service (IRS) to steal users' information.
 The Swedish Tax Agency also announced in March that they had been subjected to distributed denial of service (DDOS) attacks on the day it became possible to declare digitally.

 Security expert's advice during declaration times